Akbarpur, Rohtas: History

-During the Indian Rebellion of 1857, Akbarpur became a stronghold of the rebel leader Kunwar Singh.
+During the Indian Rebellion of 1857, Akbarpur and its surroundings became a centre of the revolt and were for some time controlled by the followers of Kunwar Singh.
 In October 1858, mutineers from the Ramgarh battalion took up a position in Akbarpur after being defeated at Chatra.
-They were joined by some of Kunwar Singh's troops, but they were defeated by the British and forced to retreat.
+They were joined by some of Kunwar Singh's troops but were subsequently attacked by a British force led by Captain Rattray.
+Rattray's troops, which included Sikhs and sowars (cavalrymen), drove the rebels into the jungles towards Rohtas.

 In 1921, Akbarpur had a population of 2,037.
 At that time, it was the southern terminus of the Dehri-Rohtas Light Railway, and the ruins of an old indigo factory were noted here as well.